Skip to content

 Interfaces with persistent toolbars

 Interfaces which provide toolbars to edit content need to show both the content and the toolbar in the viewport.
-Depending on the number of toolbar buttons, the toolbar may need to scroll in the direction of text.
+Depending on the number of toolbar buttons, the toolbar may need to scroll in the direction of text, or might even need to remain fully visible and scroll along with the rich text content or canvas area that it provides features for editing.

 TODO